 Clyde Rivers, AFL-CIO Vice President

-Clyde Rivers, who served as Association President from 2001 to 2005, represents CSEA on the AFL-CIO Executive Council and California Labor Federation Executive Board.
+Clyde Rivers, who served as Association President from 2001 to 2005, represents CSEA on the AFL-CIO Executive Council.
+Rivers also served as a member of the California Labor Federation Executive Board from 2001-2014.

 In 2001, Rivers led CSEA members in the union’s decision to join the AFL-CIO in 2001.
 CSEA operated as an independent union from 1927 until 2001 when CSEA members voted to accept an independent charter and join the 13 million-member AFL-CIO.
 In 2004, CSEA members voted to also join the California Labor Federation (CLF) becoming one of its largest units.
 CLF represents 2.1 million workers.